DavidJDallas/APhilosophyOfSoftwareDesign/chapter5.md

 The most important technique is informating hiding.

-Note: Althoguh I thought information hiding and encapsulation were synonymous, there is a difference:

 ### Aside: Informatin hiding vs Encapsulation

 In 1978, Parans claims that the words encapsulation and information hiding are synonymous.
 But in 2001 Paul Roger showed the difference between encapsulation and information hiding with sample code.
 He says that we can have encapsulation without having information hiding.
 Encapsulation doesn't have strict rules on which access modifier to use - we cna use public, private or protected access modifiers.